 First and foremost, let’s clarify what an STI is.

-• The Human papillomavirus (HPV) is often transmitted through simple skin-to-skin contact with an infected person’s genitals.
+The Human papillomavirus (HPV) is often transmitted through simple skin-to-skin contact with an infected person’s genitals.
+HPV can cause genital warts and, in women, cervical cancer.

-• Herpes can be transmitted by coming into contact with an infected person, usually through kissing or touching the infected person’s genitals during an outbreak.
-While infection is more likely if they have an outbreak, it’s also still possible to contract the virus when the infected person is experiencing no symptoms.
+Herpes can be transmitted by coming into contact with an infected person, usually through kissing or touching the infected person’s genitals during an outbreak.
+While infection is more likely during an outbreak, it’s still possible to contract Genital Herpes when the infected person is experiencing no symptoms.
 In rare cases, Herpes can be transmitted through cuts on the finger.
 This condition, known as Herpetic Whitlow, can cause swelling, pain, discoloured skin, and blisters in the fingers.

-• Syphilis can be transmitted through physical contact with an infected person’s chancre, which usually appears at the initial site of infection, usually the genitals.
+Syphilis can be transmitted through direct contact with an infected person’s chancre, which usually appears at the initial site of infection, usually the genitals.
 This chancre can appear 10-90 days after the original infection.

 How likely am I to get an STI by giving a hand job?